 Pronunciation of 'Hibbertia'

-The word 'Hibbertia' refers to a genus of flowering plants commonly known as guinea flowers.
-It is pronounced as /hɪˈbɜːrʃə/ or /hɪˈbɜːrtiə/ in English, with slight variations depending on regional accents.
+The word 'Hibbertia' refers to a genus of flowering plants in the Dilleniaceae family, commonly known as guinea flowers.
+It is pronounced as /hɪˈbɜːrtiə/ in English (en-US).

 Word Origin

-The word 'Hibbertia' originates from New Latin, named after George Hibbert, an English merchant and amateur botanist.
+The word 'Hibbertia' originates from New Latin, named after George Hibbert, a British patron of botany.

 Pronunciation Details